archturtle/CustomTaggingSystem/README.md

 - Auto-creation & auto-cancellation is focus is lost
 - Saving tags to a plist file
 - Restoring tags from a plist file
+- Right click menu on tags for live-editing

 ## Todo
-- Right click menu on tags for live-editing
+- Live-updating after a tag has been edited.

 ## Contributions
 Contributions to this project are allowed.
 However, if the contribution is major, please open an issue to discuss your intended changes.